sergeinack3/PowerEduc/lib/editor/tiny/readme_powereduc.md

-# This is a description for the TinyMCE 6 library integration with Moodle.
+# This is a description for the TinyMCE 6 library integration with PowerEduc.

 ## Upgrade procedure for TinyMCE Editor

-1. Store an environment variable to the Tiny directory in the Moodle repository (the current directory).
+1. Store an environment variable to the Tiny directory in the PowerEduc repository (the current directory).

  ```
  POWEREDUCDIR=`pwd`